 For many trade school or graduates, there are professional certificate programs that complement their chosen field.
 If it isn’t something you’ve considered yet, now is the time.
-The process of obtaining a professional licensure can be a complex and time-consuming one.
+The process of obtaining professional licensure can be a complex and time-consuming one.
 In most cases, you can expect to take an examination that assesses your knowledge and skills in the field you desire to work in.
-Some trade school jobs may also require a criminal background check in order to obtain an official license.
+Some jobs from trade schools may also require a criminal background check in order to obtain an official license.

 Even if you find that a trade school degree from your particular field doesn’t require a professional certificate or licensure, you may still want to look into any certifications that are available in the industry.
-That’s because these licenses can have certain advantages.
+For many community college programs, these licenses can have certain advantages.
 They may make you more employable, for instance, giving you a competitive advantage over other applicants in your given vocation.
 Professional certifications in a specific field can also make you eligible for career advancement opportunities such as promotions and/or pay wages in the future.

-Now that you have a trade school credential, it’s time to enter the workforce, right?
+Now that you have a trade school credential or an associate degree, it’s time to enter the workforce, right?
 Perhaps.
 You should know that there may be other options available to you, however.
-Depending on the credential that you’ve earned, your credits may be transferrable to a bachelor’s degree program at a four-year college or university.
-For example, if you’ve earned an associate’s degree, many of your general education credits may be eligible for transfer to a four-year degree program in the field you’ve been studying or a related field.
+Depending on the credentials that you’ve earned, your credits may be transferrable to a bachelor’s degree program at a four-year college or university.
+For example, if you’ve earned an associate degree at a community college, many of your general education credits may be eligible for transfer to a four-year degree program in the field you’ve been studying or a related field.
 Transfer from a community college to university is a common practice.
 If you’re worried about how much college costs, check our our ranking of the ten cheapest online colleges for transfer students.
 According to U.S. News & World Report, almost half of all students enrolled in a bachelor’s degree program at a four-year college or university began their higher education journey at a two-year community or technical school.